 What statements can you use to attend to those behaviors?

-Here you can see several effective questions with various goals for teacher learning.
-Used together, these questions can help the teacher think about specific interactions in her classroom, analyze those moments, and brainstorm ways to implement her effective behaviors more consistently.
+Here you can see several effective questions with various goals for educator learning.
+Used together, these questions can help the educator think about specific interactions in her classroom, analyze those moments, and brainstorm ways to implement her effective behaviors more consistently.